rmrfaria/Big_Data_Genome_Benchmark/README.md

 1. You need to have Docker installed and running on a machine with enough capacity for the dataset to be used.

-2. To implement the different technologies it is only necessary to execute the scripts for the intended technology inside the installation folder.
+2. To implement the different technologies it is only necessary to execute the scripts for the intended technology inside the "installation" folder.
 For example:
     ```
       sh docker-deploy-hdp.sh
     ```